tableflip/react-native-toaster/README.md

 #### `text`

-The `text` property can be either a simple string or a a custom element to be rendered.
+The `text` property can be either a simple string or a custom element to be rendered.
 If a string is passed, it is wrapped in a container `View` and `Text` element:

 ```js
 text = (